By Isaac Moore at Meadow Park

 Arsenal maintained a high-pressing game throughout the first half and, in the 33rd minute, their energy was rewarded.
 Thomas Eisfeld latched onto a loose pass from Jose Tasende and looked destined to score but was tackled by a City defender.
 The ball fell to Toral and the Spaniard made no mistake with a simple finish.

-City immediately set about reducing the deficit and it didn't take them long.
-Macey could only punch Bytyqi's deep cross into Drury's path and the right back slammed past the Arsenal goalkeeper, who was caught out of position.
+City immediately set about reducing the deficit after the interval and it didn't take them long.
+Macey could only punch Sinan Bytyqi's deep cross into Drury's path and the right back slammed past the Arsenal goalkeeper, who was caught out of position.

 Not for the first time this season, the Gunners had Macey to thank for keeping them ahead.

-In the 56th minute O'Connor allowed a long ball to bounce over him, Marcos Lopes was quickest to the ball and his low cross found substitute Cole just six yards out.
-Macey somehow kept out his effort - it was surely his best save in an Arsenal jersey.
+In the 56th minute O'Connor allowed a long ball to bounce over him, Marcos Lopes was quickest to react and his low cross found substitute Cole just six yards out.
+Macey somehow kept out his effort - it was surely his best save in his fledgling Gunners career.

 Eisfeld leathered a shot over and Olsson drove wide as Arsenal continued their search for a third.

-And in the 73rd minute, Arsenal put the game just about beyond City.
+And in the 73rd minute, Gatting's side put the game just about beyond City.
 The visitors pushed out after clearing an Olsson corner but O'Connor gambled and managed to stay onside from Ajayi's flick on.
 The defender calmly slotted home after his initial effort was saved by Lawlor.

 Arsenal looked to be cruising to victory until a crazy final five minutes.